This post may contain affiliate links.

 - ½ large Onion Chopped

-- ½ tbsp Bouillon powder maggi, or ½ tbsp seasoning powder
+- ½ tablespoon Bouillon powder maggi, or ½ tablespoon seasoning powder

 - 2 Scotch bonnets adjust according to spicy level